Make-up Specialist Level 2 Diploma

 - 1 year full-time

-You will learn the skills required for a career in the cosmetic and make-up industry.
+This course is highly practical and covers a wide range of specialist modules for a career in the cosmetic and make-up industry.
 Training takes place in our modern, well-equipped salons in Birmingham city centre.
 You will benefit from hands-on, practical experience under the guidance of experts.

 The course will give you a thorough understanding of the industry, including areas such as make-up application, the art of photographic make-up and client care.

 - This course is for creative individuals interested in new fashions and trends – from eyelash and brow treatments to nail art